Puturbold/LPCV-NYU-CAPSTONE/README.md

 |Canal & Lafayette|7 15-min videos / 1.75 hours (Day & Night)|6.65%|6.64%|
 |34th & 75th|7 15-min videos / 1.75 hours (Day & Night)|12.54%|13.69%|

-**Table 2:** Power consumption and battery lifetime of different YOLOv5 model weights based on 10,000 mAH battery.
+**Table 2:** Power consumption and battery lifetime of different YOLOv5 model weights based on 10,000 mAH battery
 | YOLOv5 Model Image Size | Speed | Power Consumption | Battery Lifetime |
 |:----|:----:|:----:|:----:|
 |`yolov5s-int8-96_edgetpu.tflite`|11.74 fps|5.010V  0.390A|27 hours|
 |`yolov5s-int8-192_edgetpu.tflite`|9.43 fps|5.015V  0.398A|25 hours|
 |`yolov5s-int8-224_edgetpu.tflite`|8.14 fps|5.016V  0.405A|24.7 hours|

+**Assume battery lifetime will increase in deployment environment on Google Coral Micro(currently unavailable due to supply chain issues)*

 In evaluating Table 2 one may come to the conclusion that the `yolov5s-int8-96_edgetpu.tflite` model weights were best.
 However, this table does not include accuracy assessments.
 The small input image size in `yolov5s-int8-96_edgetpu.tflite` and `yolov5s-int8-192_edgetpu.tflite` led to major drop offs in accuracy that rendered the algorithm effectively useless.
 The accuracy rates observed in Table 2 are from testing with the `yolov5s-int8-224_edgetpu.tflite` model weight.